HACC25/logimoca-backend/PRD.md

 ### 2.3 User Stories (Refined)

 #### Core Journey
-- **US-1:** As a student, I complete a 20-question RIASEC quiz in <5 minutes so I get results quickly
+- **US-1:** As a student, I complete a 30-question RIASEC quiz in <5 minutes so I get results quickly, appropriate to my education and age
 - **US-2:** As a student, I see my interest profile visualized as a radar chart with color-coded RIASEC domains, with a table underneath with each RIASEC domain with typical jobs associated with each interest domain ie. Realistic, Investigative, Artistic, Social, Enterprising, and Conventional
+- **US-3:** (Full Feature) As an adult student, I see 10 task statements, and choose the tasks I have done before, so the system can quickly gauge my experience (4/5) and aptitude (2/3) across relevant skills.
-- **US-3:** As a high school student, I see 10 high school-appropriate task statements, and choose the tasks I have done before, so the system can quickly gauge my experience (4/5) and aptitude (2/3) across relevant skills.
+- **US-3.1:** (MVP and Full-feature) As a high school student, I see 10 high school-appropriate task statements, and choose the tasks I have done before, so the system can quickly gauge my experience (4/5) and aptitude (2/3) across relevant skills.
 - **US-4:** As a student, the system asks me open-ended questions about my experience to confirm and refine my initial skill ratings, ensuring the final score is accurate.
 - **US-5.1:** MVP (Partial Feature): As a student, I see the results of my personalized results as 5-10 occupations ranked by match quality with my skills and interests, with clear explanations for each match, along with title, median salary, growth outlook, top 3 required skills, and training duration (if available), and can click in to explore and filter program options related to that occupation
 - **US-5.2:** Full-feature: As a student, I see my personalized results as 5-10 occupations plotted on the RIASEC radar chart and can hover over the plotted titles to see 3 top required skills.
 I can click into the plotted occupation to see the occupation card as described in the MVP feature (5.1)